sudarshan89/bootstrap/README.md

 #### /frontend

- A seed front end package structure built with Yeoman.
+ A kick starter module built with Yeoman.
 Using angular-generator to create it.

 **Install prerequisites**